Making-of: Olga Bell – ATA

 I made the video for “ATA”, taken from Olga Bell‘s LP.

-Although there are many hidden concept and context we had discussed, however, it doesn’t need to be explained.
-I’d like to write only a few technical note for me, or perhaps someone who want to know such a niche techniques.
+Although there are many hidden concepts and contexts we had discussed, however, it doesn’t need to be explained.
+I’d like to write only a few technical notes for me, or perhaps someone who wants to know such niche techniques.

 3D Matte Painting

-Although the video perhaps looks like 3d scanned like this, or this, I actually modeled all the object by hand with using a basic technique called “3D matte painting”.
-I simply projected the photos taken by Josh Wool to the whole scene, and modeled an object so that its perspective bends weirdly against a rule of thumb.
+Although the video perhaps looks like 3d scanned like this, or this, I actually modeled all the objects by hand using a basic technique called “3D matte painting”.
+I simply projected the photos taken by Josh Wool to the whole scene and modeled an object so that its perspective bends weirdly against a rule of thumb.
 I used Cinema4D and X-particles plugin for modeling, and Photoshop for decomposing into layers.
-(Just applied the “content aware fill” for backside of the layer lol) FYI, I inspired by reverse perspective paintings, Felice Varini’s works, and some topological shape like Calabi-yau manifold.
+(Just applied the “content-aware fill” for the backside of the layer lol) FYI, I inspired by reverse perspective paintings, Felice Varini’s works, and some topological shapes like Calabi-Yau manifold.

 Melting the Texture using oF

-I’ve experimented generating an abstract gradient with bending daily taken photos, which I personally call the method “Feedback Displacement“.
-It repeatedly warps an input image a little and then makes a pattern like a hand marbled silk.
-I had performed it as Vjing few times in this year, and I’ve wanted to introduce this technique to normal video-production.
+I’ve experimented with generating an abstract gradient with bending daily taken photos, which I personally call the method “Feedback Displacement“.
+It repeatedly warps an input image a little and then makes a pattern like hand-marbled silk.
+I had performed it as Vjing a few times this year, and I’ve wanted to introduce this technique to normal video-production.